VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/motherboard.md

 ## Chipset

 The chipset is a chip usually located in the bottom right 1/4 of a motherboard underneath a heatsink.
 The chipset coordinates the data flow between the processor and most of everything else- excluding the few direct-CPU attached things like the Graphics card.
-Older systems had both a Northbridge and and a SouthBridge as two separate chips, but everything modern has just the single chip, as the Northbridge, which had memory the memory controller, isn't necessary on modern systems where the memory controller has been integrated into the CPU itself.
+Older systems had both a Northbridge and a SouthBridge as two separate chips, but everything modern has just the single chip, as the Northbridge, which had memory the memory controller, isn't necessary on modern systems where the memory controller has been integrated into the CPU itself.

 For the most part, the chipset on a motherboard will match a certain CPU socket, that is each generation of CPU will have it's own chipset and socket; however, this is not always the case as sometimes one chipset may support multiple CPU generations or a CPU generation will work with multiple chipsets.
 This is the case with AMD's ryzen line where a first generation Ryzen CPU such as the Ryzen 1700 will work in a motherboard with an x370, x470, or x570 chipset, and a third generation Ryzen CPU such as the Ryzen 3700 will work in any motherboard with one of those as well, albeit running a generation mis-match may result in degraded performance or missing features (such as lacking PCIe 4.0).